Puppet-Finland/net-snmp-systemd-service-status/README.md

 # Performance

 This script has seen multiple iterations which differ a great deal performance-vise.
-All tests were conducted on a fairly low power Ubuntu 18.04 or 20.04 VMs:
+All tests were conducted on a fairly low power Ubuntu 18.04 VM:

 * Original "pass" script was launched once per OID by snmpd.
 Querying all units (180) took about 10 seconds.
 * First iteration of "pass_persist" script ran "systemctl is-active" for detected (180) units.
 Querying all units took about 1.6 seconds.
 * Second (current) iteration of "pass_persist" script that gets all the data using one systemctl command.
-Querying all (62) services took about 0.25 seconds.
+Querying all (61) services took about 0.15 seconds.